keikreutler/keikreutler-test/src/partials/page-front/about/sh-the-work.html.md

 The unMonastery is an attempt to integrate work that provides food and shelter, with work that is meaningful both on a local and global scale.
-(Please see The Book of Greater and Lesser Omissions: The Work).
+(Please see The Book of Greater and Lesser Omissions: The Work.)